tamilselvanarjun/quantmodels/README.md

-#### FinModels
+#### quantmodels

 #### Overview

-`FinModels` is a Python package that provides implementations of various financial models commonly used in finance and investment analysis.
+`quantmodels` is a Python package that provides implementations of various financial models commonly used in finance and investment analysis.

 #### Installation

-You can install the package using pip: pip install finmodels
+You can install the package using pip: pip install quantmodels

 Included Financial Models
 1. Binomial Option Pricing Model (BOPM)
 The Binomial Option Pricing Model is a numerical method used for option pricing.
 It calculates the option price and call option price based on parameters such as underlying price, strike price, risk-free rate, volatility, time to maturity, and the number of steps in the binomial tree.

-from finmodels.models import binomial_option_pricing
+from quantmodels.opm import binomial_option_pricing

 #### Example usage for Put Option Price